+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The Sub-Investment Manager seeks to engage in active dialogue with the management teams of companies to foster good ESG practices.
-The Sub-Investment Manager further seeks to monitor and engage with companies for ESG accountability through the use of proxy voting and shareholder engagement.
+The Sub-Investment Manager further seeks to monitor and engage with companies for ESG accountability using proxy voting and shareholder engagement.
 The Sub-Investment Manager believes that this plays an important role of raising the sustainability profile of companies in the long-term.